HeavyBR/HeavyBR/README.md

 - **Alma Mater**: [Unicamp](http://www.internationaloffice.unicamp.br/about-unicamp/) (One of Latin America's top universities)
 - **Major**: Computer Information Systems

-I've been working with Go for 4 years, but I do like to learn new languages, and I know a lot of languages.
+I've been working with Go for 4 years, but I do like to learn new languages, and I do know a lot of languages, both OOP and Functional ones.

 Currently learning Zig ⚡